CephalofairGames/merc-packs-faq/index.md

 <p><b>Do I need Line of Sight for a Plague ability?</b> Sometimes.
 For an ability like Path of Pox (1, bot), you would not.
 Plague is not a condition, and applying it is not a targeted ability.
 You can perform standalone Plagues to targets out of line of sight, or even without targets at all.
 On the other hand, an action like Festering Sores (1, top) has both Wound and Plague - applying Wound is a Condition ability, and therefore the whole ability is targeted.
 (Note that in Gloomhaven: Second Edition, you can't pick and choose parts of an Ability to perform; you either perform all of it or none of it, per rulebook pg 35.)</p>

 <p><b>I have questions about the two check perk, Xorn's Propogation...</b></p>
-<p>(1) Yes, you can control the monster, even if it has already acted in the round - or even if it dies during its own turn.
-This happens immediately, inserted into the turn order, and it always performs its full card.</p>
+<p>(1) Yes, you can control the monster even if it has already acted in the round - or if it died during its own turn.
+This happens immediately, inserted into the turn order, and the monster always performs its full card.</p>
 <p>(2) Its elemental interactions are completely separate from the other monsters of its kind.
 If the ability card has bonuses for elemental consumption, it can consume elements to improve it - and won't benefit from any previous elemental consumptions.
 It will repeat any elemental infusions, as well.
 If the element is wild, it can be different from the rest of the monster set.
 If it infuses elements during your turn, elements still won't be available until after the end of your turn, like normal.</p>
-<p>(3) The monster would still have any conditions it had; this happens before it actually dies, when it would lose those.</p>
+<p>(3) The monster still has any conditions it had; this controlled turn happens before it actually dies.</p>
 <p>(4) If the monster enters any traps or hazards while being controlled, it will remove any traps, and suffer any conditions from them, but can't take further damage.</p>
 <p>(5) If the monster dies during its own turn, it will still have its full ability card to use - and will start fresh on elemental interactions.
 It would need to consume its own element to gain any benefits, and would infuse its own when it's finished - even if it's acting in the middle of the rest of its monster set.</p>